NautilusTrader

 Reconciliation

-The Kraken adapter provides comprehensive reconciliation capabilities for both Spot and Futures markets, allowing traders to synchronize their local state with the exchange state at startup or during operation.
+The Kraken adapter provides reconciliation capabilities for both Spot and Futures markets, allowing traders to synchronize their local state with the exchange state at startup or during operation.

 Spot reconciliation